 Listing 18-8: Attempting to use a refutable pattern with let

 If some_option_value was a None value, it would fail to match the pattern Some(x), meaning the pattern is refutable.
-The let statement, however, can only accept an irrefutable patterns because there’s nothing valid the code could do with a None value.
+However, the let statement can only accept an irrefutable pattern because there is nothing valid the code can do with a None value.
 At compile time, Rust will complain that we’ve tried to use a refutable pattern where an irrefutable pattern is required:

-error[E0005]: refutable pattern in local binding: None not covered
+error[E0005]: refutable pattern in local binding: `None` not covered

---> <anon>:3:5
+-->

 |